ViliusSutkus89/Sample_Android_Library-MavenCentral-Instrumented_Tests/UpcomingReleaseNotes.md

+github.event.head_commit is checked for following tags:
-Commits with [AppOnly] tag only rebuild the app against the already released library. github.event.head_commit is used for checking.
+[AppOnly] to skip building the library and only build the application against the already released library.
+Tags are case sensitive.